-There are several lodging options in Klamath Falls.
-The nearest hotels are the Shilo Inn and Super 8.
+There are several lodging options in Klamath Falls and the nearest hotel is Shilo Inn.
 There are also limited spots available during June, July, and August in the residence hall: Residence Hall Sign Up Form

 What do I need to bring?

 You won’t need much!
 Lunch is provided for the new student; any family members will need to purchase lunch.
 We also suggest that you bring money for shopping in The Tech Nest Bookstore.
 Also, if you received an information packet from the Integrated Student Health Center before your Registration Event, bring those completed forms with you.
 If you have not yet received your packet, don’t worry, you can pick one up at your event!

 Will my classes be available?

 Class availability is best during the earlier Registration events.
 During your registration event, your advisor in your major will meet with you to determine your best class schedule based on your courses needed, scheduling concerns, and class availability.

 What if I’m not sure what I want to study?